peteristhegreat/flask-docker-nginx-certbot/ReadMe.md

  - Add a appserver section.
  - Change the location section under the server 443 to do all the proxy calls.
  - See the sample below

+After the certbot call, it lists `/etc/nginx/sites-enabled/default` as the nginx file it generated.
+It has a few lines marked as `# managed by Certbot`.

 ```
 upstream app_servers {
     server 127.0.0.1:8000;